leeyuhm/mmbmph_cw1/README.md

 # Early-stage epidemic modelling and parameter estimation

 A piece of coursework from the University of Bristol module *Mathematical Modelling in Biology, Medicine and Public Health*.
+This body of work was awarded a first-class mark (82).

 ## Overview